jonahvsweb/awesome-web-audio-resources/README.md

 ## Inspiration

 - [WhiteVinyl](http://whitevinyldesign.com/) - The audio/visual work of Luke Twyman aka Whitevinyl has very creative projects that utilize audio in the web quite a bit.
+- [Web Audio Demos](http://webaudiodemos.appspot.com/) - Various different examples of how to use the Web Audio API with some source code linked.

 ## License